 The full guard position is pretty standard in Brazilian jiu-jitsu.
 Wrestlers don’t like spending time on their knees, but a good fighter could attempt an ankle lock, kneebar, or heel hook and improve his position.

-In MMA, you can control and pound your opponent very quickly from a half guard position, especially if you lock his leg.
+In MMA, you can quickly control and pound your opponent from a half-guard position, especially if you lock his leg.

-In BJJ, this position gives you so many great options – you can attack the opponent’s arms, neck, and even his shoulder!
+In BJJ, this position gives you many great options – you can attack the opponent’s arms, neck, and even shoulder!

 The worst position for your opponent.
-As soon as you take your rival’s back, you should attempt this!
+You should attempt this as soon as you take your rival’s back!
 Even the elite-level MMA fighters and very skilled BJJ black belts cannot defend themselves from this position.